 Take the Scenic Route

-As we mentioned above, you might want to take the scenic route either heading to or coming home from San Antonio.
+As mentioned above, you might want to take the scenic route to or from San Antonio.

-Highway 281 offers a beautiful drive through crossing over the Brazos River, winding through the Hill Country, and taking you through several fabulous little towns like Glen Rose (including Dinosaur Valley State Park), Marble Falls, and Johnson City.
+Highway 281 offers a beautiful drive through the Hill Country.
+It crosses over the Brazos River, winds through the Hill Country, and takes you through several fabulous little towns like Glen Rose (including Dinosaur Valley State Park), Marble Falls, and Johnson City.

-You can even take a little side trip to Fredericksburg if you choose to take this route.
+You can even take a little side trip to Fredericksburg if you choose this route.

 Like This Post?
 Please Pin It!